What is a cashback credit card?

 Clear your balance

-Cashback credit cards can work well for those who don’t have any debts and are able to clear their full credit card balance each month.
-While you spend on your credit card, your salary or wages will mount up in your bank account and you simply use those at the end of the month to clear your borrowings in full, knowing that you’ll receive a nice little bonus in the form of your cashback.
+Cashback credit cards can work well for those who have little or no debts and are able to clear their full credit card balance each month.
+While you spend on your credit card, your salary or wages will need to sit untouched in your bank account and you simply use those funds at the end of the month to clear your borrowings in full, knowing that you’ll receive a nice little bonus in the form of your cashback.

-You might choose to put the money in a rainy day fund, to save for a holiday or wedding, or even to siphon it off into a savings account towards a house deposit.
-To make a cashback credit card work for you, you need to follow some golden rules; always pay in full, never spend more than you would if you weren’t using the card, and don’t go over your credit limit or make late payments.
+You might choose to put the extra cash in a rainy day fund, to save for a holiday or wedding, or even to siphon it off into a savings account towards a house deposit.
+It can be a great way to add to savings through things that you spend money regularly on.
+To really make a cashback credit card work for you, you need to follow some golden rules;

 Not only will late payments and limit breaking potentially damage your credit score but it could break the terms and conditions of your reward scheme and lose you your cashback deal too.
 To ensure you pay in full, set up a direct debit to clear your balance each month and use tools at your disposal such as SMS balance reminders to ensure you never go over your credit limit.